ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/Alternatives to Heroku.md

 - pros: very easy to use
 - cons:
-  - no support for web sockets
+  - No support for web sockets
-  - only supports personal repos (atm, it is not possible to deploy repos from a GH organization, even if they are public)
+  - Only supports personal repos (atm, it is not possible to deploy repos from a GH organization, even if they are public)
-  - prerformance is not great.
+  - Performance is not great.

 ## render.com
 - pros:
   - No need for credit card
   - Can deploy from repos on a github organization
+- cons:
-- cons: after 15min inactivity it goes iddle and takes a bit longer for the first request
+ - After 15min inactivity it goes iddle and takes a bit longer for the first request